Tax and social security for the self-employed

 If your business makes more than €200,000 gross income per year you must pay corporate tax at a rate of 17%.
 The rate for a sum in between these two figures is based on a percentage of profit on the amount between the two.

 Unlike freelancers and sole practitioners, you will pay corporate tax in advance every quarter on the 10th of the month in March, June, September, and December.
 If you overpay (i.e you earn less than in the previous year) you can claim the money back or have it deducted from future tax payments.

 Value Added Tax registration is compulsory for all businesses in Luxembourg with an annual turnover of more than €35,000.
-The normal rate of VAT (usually passed on directly to customers) is 17%, although it is 8% for heating, clothes, hairdressing and cleaning.
+The normal VAT rate of 17% has been reduced to 16%, the intermediate rate from 14% to 13% and the reduced rate from 8% to 7% up to 31 December 2023.
+There is an 8% rate for heating, clothes, hairdressing and cleaning.
 A rate of 3% is charged for food, non-alcoholic beverages, children’s clothes and books.

 You should pay your tax bill within a month of receiving it, or pay a penalty of 0.6% each month after that date.
 The same applies to late payment of advance corporate tax quarterly payments.
 You can contact your local tax office to ask for an extension to file your tax returns.

 For more information on where to fill out tax returns online or on paper, allowances, tax brackets, tax categories and online tax services, read our article Understanding Tax.

 You’ll find forms to declare you are self-employed and more information on social security contributions here.

 The Luxembourg Times has a new mobile app, download here!
 Get the Luxembourg Times delivered to your inbox twice a day.
 Sign up for your free newsletters here.